solisoares/therapy-aid-tool/README.md

 <p align="center">(The current version of this project aims to assist in decision making of Autism Spectrum Disorder (ASD) video sessions)</p>
 <br>

-## :thought_balloon: How our app can help in treatment?
+## :thought_balloon: How this app can help in treatment?
 The main goal is to provide a web aplication that is capable of filtering out relevant scenes of recorded therapy sessions to assist professionals in their analysis.
-With the use of Artificial Inteligence and Computer Vision our app is capable of:
+With the use of Artificial Inteligence and Computer Vision this app is capable of:

 * Handle large amounts of therapy session videos, storing and retrieving them as needed.<br>
     > :zap: Quickly store and access sessions with patient name and date.